ArDoCo/ReplicationPackage-REFSQ25_Requirements-TLR-via-RAG/README.md

 - Ollama Instance

 ## Structure of this Repository
-* `/` contains the source code of the approach.
+* `/` contains the source code of the approach (Note: The most recent version of the tool can be found at [ArDoCo/LiSSA-RATLR](https://github.com/ArDoCo/LiSSA-RATLR))
+* `/cache` contains the cache for the evaluation.
+* `/configs` contains the configurations used in the evaluation.
 * `/datasets` contains the datasets used in the evaluation and the results of the evaluation.
-* `/cache` contains the cache for the evaluation.
 * `/results-r2r` contains the results of the evaluation.
-* `/configs` contains the configurations used in the evaluation.
+* `/experiments` contains the aggregated results of our experiments, as well as the scripts and results of the statistical tests.

 ## Installation
 a.
 You can use the provided JAR.